jrliv/notes/CSharp/Notes/README.md

 Objects usually consist of two main characteristics:

-<b>States</b> – these are the characteristics of the object which define it in a way and describe it in general or in a specific moment (usually nouns)
+**States** – these are the characteristics of the object which define it in a way and describe it in general or in a specific moment (usually nouns)

-<b>Behavior</b> – these are the specific distinctive actions, which can be done by the object. (usually verbs)
+**Behavior** – these are the specific distinctive actions, which can be done by the object. (usually verbs)

 For example a real-world object such as a person can have descriptive states such as "name", "age", "gender", etc. and their behaviors could consist of "talking", "walking", "sitting", etc.